 You have one year of access so you can return to the curriculum as you need.

-To receive CE credit, you must complete the classes, answer the completion questions correctly, and complete the course evaluations.
+To receive CE credit, you must complete the classes, answer the completion questions correctly, review each handout, and complete the course evaluations.
 If you do not answer the questions correctly, review the materials and re-take the tests.

-A CE certificate will be immediately emailed to you once you have completed the requirements for the class.
+A CE certificate will be immediately emailed to you once you have completed the requirements for each class.

 This class qualifies for one continuing education hour.